On the Uniqueness of Global Multiple SLEs: Introduction

-Results of convergence of a single discrete interface to an $\SLE$ curve in the scaling limit are all rather involved.
-On the other hand, after our characterization of the multiple $\SLE$s, it is relatively straightforward to extend these convergence results to prove that multiple interfaces also converge to the multiple $\SLE_\kappa$.
-Indeed, the relative compactness of the interfaces in a suitable topology can be verified with little effort using results in~\cite{ChelkakDuminilHonglerCrossingprobaFKIsing, DuminilSidoraviciusTassionContinuityPhaseTransition, KemppainenSmirnovRandomCurves}, and the main problem is then to identify the limit (i.e., to prove that the subsequential limits are given by a unique collection of random curves).
+The results on convergence of a single discrete interface to an $\SLE_\kappa$ curve in the scaling limit are all rather involved.
+On the other hand, after the characterization of the multiple $\SLE$s, it is relatively straightforward to extend these convergence results to prove that multiple interfaces also converge to multiple $\SLE_\kappa$ curves.
+Indeed, the relative compactness of the interfaces in a suitable topology can be verified with little effort, e.g., using results in~\cite{DuminilSidoraviciusTassionContinuityPhaseTransition, KemppainenSmirnovRandomCurves}, and the main problem is then to identify the limit (i.e., to prove that the subsequential limits are given by a unique collection of random curves).

-As an application, we prove that the chordal interfaces in the critical Ising model with alternating boundary conditions converge to the multiple $\SLE_\kappa$ with parameter $\kappa = 3$, in the sense detailed in Sections~\ref{subsec::intro_Ising} and~\ref{subsec::ising_multiple_cvg}.
-In contrast to the previous work~\cite{IzyurovIsingMultiplyConnectedDomains} of K.~Izyurov, we work on the global collection of curves and condition on the event that the interfaces form a given connectivity pattern --- see also Figure~\ref{fig::Ising} for an illustration.
+As an application, we show that the chordal interfaces in the critical Ising model with alternating boundary conditions converge to the multiple $\SLE_\kappa$ with parameter $\kappa = 3$, in the sense detailed in Proposition~\ref{prop::ising_multiple_cvg} and Section~\ref{subsec::ising_multiple_cvg}.
+In contrast to the previous work~\cite{IzyurovIsingMultiplyConnectedDomains} of K.~Izyurov, we work with the global collection of curves and condition on the event that the interfaces form a given connectivity pattern --- see Figure~\ref{fig::Ising} for an illustration.
 We also identify the marginal law of one curve in the scaling limit as a weighted chordal $\SLE_3$.
-As an input in our proof, together with results from~\cite{ChelkakDuminilHonglerCrossingprobaFKIsing, DuminilSidoraviciusTassionContinuityPhaseTransition, KemppainenSmirnovRandomCurves} for the relative compactness, we also use the convergence of a single critical Ising interface to the chordal $\SLE_3$ from~\cite{ChelkakSmirnovIsing, CDCHKSConvergenceIsingSLE}.
+For the identification of the scaling limit, we use the known convergence of a single critical Ising interface to the chordal $\SLE_3$ \cite{CDCHKSConvergenceIsingSLE} combined with our characterization of the multiple $\SLE_3$, and certain technical estimates to rule out pathological behavior of the curves.